 Performance Measures

-This Report Peri od Cumulative Actual Total / Expected
+This Report Period Cumulative Actual Total / Expected Total /

 Low Mod Total Low Mod Total

 of Properties 0 0 0 0/0 0/0 0/1

 of housing units 0 0 0 0/0 0/0 0/1,584

 of Households benefitting 0 0 0 935/935 -795/269 371/1,584

-Project Description: Knickerbocker Village is a 1,584-unit development built in 1934, which consists primarily of low and moderate income tenants.
+PROJECT DESCRIPTION: LMDC proposes the allocation of \$5,000,000 for capital improvements at Knickerbocker Village, a 1,584-unit development built in 1934, which consists primarily of low and moderate income tenants.
 Located on the Lower East Side, Knickerbocker Village is operated by a Limited Dividend Housing Company (Housing Company) under Article IV of the New York State Private Housing Finance Law (Article IV), and supervised by the New York State Division of Housing and Community Renewal (DHCR).
-LMDC proposes to allocate up to \$5 million for necessary capital improvements at Knickerbocker Village.
-These funds would serve to benefit the primarily low and moderate income residents by providing for necessary capital improvements that would otherwise result in assessments and related rent increases.
-Such improvements would include [exterior and interior building repairs, and system-wide repair or replacement of mechanical systems, electrical work, and elevators].
-In 2002, the Housing Company submitted an application to dissolve its status under Article IV and enter into the rent stabilization, including a five year Physical Condition Survey describing and estimating the cost of projected capital repairs.
-LMDC funds would be used for those capital repairs and improvements identified in the Physical Condition Survey as well as other improvements to prevent related assessment of additional rents in the event the Housing Company's application is denied.
-If the application is approved, and the development enters into rent stabilization, the Housing Company would be required to make the repairs identified in the Physical Condition Survey at its own cost instead of passing it on to the tenants.
-Therefore, in the event that the application is approved, LMDC funds would be provided for additional necessary capital improvements beyond those identified in the
+The funds would serve to benefit the primarily low and moderate income residents by providing for necessary capital improvements that would otherwise result in assessments and related rent increases.
+Such improvements would include repair or replacement of the elevator systems and parapet replacement or reconstruction throughout Knickerbocker Village.
+PROPOSED BENEFICIARIES: The capital improvements at the development would benefit the tenants of Knickerbocker Village.

-Physical Condition Survey that would otherwise not be made.
-DHCR would be responsible for determining whether any assessment would be permitted for such capital improvements.
-Proposed Beneficiaries: The capital improvements at the development would benefit the tenants of Knickerbocker Village.
 Based on 2004 submissions regarding 2003 income for 1213 households, only 149 households reported incomes greater than 80% of AMI.
 Knickerbocker Village is also the home of 207 tenants that are on SCRIE (Senior Citizen Rent Increase Exemption).
-Selection of beneficiaries: Knickerbocker Village was identified by the city as a means to preserve affordable housing units.
-The LMDC grant would be a neutral source of money where the owner would not be obligated to remain in Article 4, but the money could be used to offset any major capital improvement assessments if the development is allowed to buy out and enter rent stabilization, decreasing the carry-over costs to tenants.
+SELECTION OF BENEFICIARIES: Knickerbocker Village was identified by the LMDC and the City of New York as a means to preserve affordable housing units.
+The LMDC grant will preserve affordability of the development to its tenants and perform needed improvements without transferring costs to the tenants.